 Under this law, injured employees can seek compensation for wage loss, future wage loss, medical expenses and treatments, pain and suffering, and partial or permanent disability.
 If an employee is killed on the job, survivors are entitled to recover damages for what they have suffered because of the death.
-In the words of the United States Supreme Court Justice William Douglas, the FELA was “intended to place upon the railroad employer the burden of the lives and limbs [and lungs] consumed in the wake of the railroad’s dangerous operations.”
-Under the FELA, the railroads have a duty to provide their employees with safe places to work.
-They must also provide safe equipment, tools and proper working conditions for them.
+In the words of the United States Supreme Court Justice William Douglas, FELA was “intended to place upon the railroad employer the burden of the lives and limbs [and lungs] consumed in the wake of the railroad’s dangerous operations.”
+Under FELA, railroads have a non-delegable duty to provide their employees with safe places to work.
+They must also provide safe equipment, tools and proper working conditions for their employees.
 If any railroad fails to take these safety measures, or if the employee is injured through the carelessness of any other employee, the railroad is held responsible.
 It is liable to the worker for any injuries or damages he may suffer as a result.
-The FELA provides damages to workers who are injured due to:
+FELA provides damages to workers who are injured due to:

 Workplace Exposure Injuries: from exposure to dust, diesel fumes, asbestos, chemicals, noise or other workplace hazards.
 These injuries include: